Gust6533/SWDA_Minesweeper/README.md

 ## The tests for the program reside inside the src folder.
 Here's the path to it:-SWDA_Minesweeper/Workspace/Minesweeper/src/; The files are called Test_Board, Test_HighScoreManager, Test_Time.

 ## The coding for the entire project resides under the folder SWDA_Minesweeper/Workspace/.

+## to play the game just build it and then start clicking!